NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

-So kinda like, do we contiune with approach of prebuilding rest pose with offsets then per frame / tick, correctly inverse do the local rotation rel to parent (to move bones via joints), or do we just reconstruct the bones per tick, with the transforms precomputed and passed directly as resulting start and end postions of the bone lines.
+Do we contiune with approach of prebuilding rest pose with offsets then per frame / tick, correctly inverse do the local rotation rel to parent (to move bones via joints), or do we just reconstruct the bones per tick, with the transforms precomputed and passed directly as resulting start and end postions of the bone lines.The bones would be inverted to their parent joints (first point) transform to then apply their transform.

-transform to parent rotation + trans first